Schemas and Diagnostics Reading Schemas Lesson 12

 wrong_underlyingThe kind’s underlying shape: number, string, symbol, vector, form.

-vector_length_mismatchThe vector length requirement.
+vector_length_mismatchThe fixed vector length (:len).

 unit_requiredThe unit requirement on a number-underlying kind.